kubevirt/user-guide/docs/network/interfaces_and_networks.md

 Each interface must have a corresponding network with the same name.

-An `interface` defines a virtual network interface of a virtual machine (also called a frontend).
-A `network` specifies the backend of an `interface` and declares which logical or physical device it is connected to (also called as backend).
+An `interface` defines a virtual network interface of a virtual machine.
+A `network` specifies the backend of an `interface` and declares which logical or physical device it is connected to.

 There are multiple ways of configuring an `interface` as well as a `network`.